Conservation of Ceramics Graduate Diploma courses at West Dean College

 Level 7: MA Conservation Studies

-Students work with different ceramic body types to develop and apply appropriate conservation treatments for objects, such as preventive care through to reconstruction and visual integration.
+Students on this course work with different ceramics and objects from musems and private collections to develop and apply appropriate conservation treatments, such as preventive care through to reconstruction and visual integration.
 You will use appropriate methods to document objects and assess their condition, discuss treatment strategies, and take part in decision-making.
 Outcomes are recorded, discussed and communicated as part of learning through practice.
-The work will increase in complexity and throughout your time you will work with increasing autonomy.
+Practical work will increase in complexity and a six week work placement will build on your existing skills and professional networks.
+Research and reflective practice are continuously developed to integrate practical, theoretical and professional skills as you develop increasing autonomy.

 Level 7: MFA Craft Practices